-Increased stability of a misfolded protein linked to age of onset of common form of motor neuron diseaseApril 22nd, 2013 in Medical research /
+Increased stability of a misfolded protein linked to age of onset of common form of motor neuron diseaseApril 22, 2013 in Medicine & Health / Medical research

 Neurodegenerative diseases are characterized by the aggregation of misfolded proteins, which accumulate to form insoluble clumps within or around nerve cells.
 In the adult motor neuron disease amyotrophic lateral sclerosis (ALS), for example, such aggregations are formed by misfolding of the TDP-43 protein (Fig. 1).
 The mutation responsible for the inherited form of ALS is known to originate in the gene encoding the TDP-43 protein, but the relationship between the biochemical properties of TDP-43 and the progression of ALS has been unclear.